opensafely-core/ehrql/docs/tutorial/generating-dummy-output-data/index.md

 and displayed them in the terminal.

 ![A screenshot of VS Code, showing the terminal after the `opensafely exec` command was run](opensafely_exec.png)

-## Congratulations!

-Congratulations!
-You have completed the tutorial.